Event | Driving the circular economy in healthcare through innovation procurement

 Though many solutions already exist on the market (e.g. reusable gowns and drapes or reusable sterilisation containers), innovation is still needed to ensure that more healthcare items can be safely reused or reprocessed, and to help scale up solutions that already exist, increasing demand and production, so that they can be implemented in healthcare facilities across Europe.

-This online event will be organised in two sessions:
+This online event was organised in two sessions:

 Session one: Open webinar